Dr. Kelly Sherrill Linkous

 Contact:

 Kelly Sherrill Linkous, Esq., J.D., Ph.D. is an Assistant Professor in the Educational Leadership and Administration (ELA) program.
-She serves as a co-director of the ELA program and as the doctoral program coordinator and adviser.
+She serves as a co-coordinator and adviser in ELA’s doctoral program coordinator, and served as an ELA program director from 2017-2022.

-Dr. Sherrill Linkous’ legal research expertise includes special education law, First Amendment law, employment law, and other areas of law applicable and relevant to public schools.
+Dr. Sherrill Linkous’ legal research expertise includes special education law, First Amendment law, student rights, employment law, and other areas of law applicable and relevant to public schools.
 She is an Editorial Board member of the Education Law and Policy Review.
-She teaches School Law to MA, EdS, and post-master’s certificate students as well as doctoral-level courses on Leadership and Dissertation writing.
-She has chaired or is chairing over 45 dissertation studies.
+She teaches School Law to MA, EdS, and post-master’s certificate students, as well as doctoral-level courses on Leadership and Dissertation writing.
+She has chaired or is chairing over 53 dissertation studies.

 Dr. Sherrill Linkous has received numerous teaching awards at GW.
-For seven consecutive years (2012-2018), Dr. Sherrill Linkous was one of fewer than 10 professors nominated for the university-wide Honey S. Nashman Faculty Member of the Award.
-Dr. Sherrill won the award in 2015.
+In 2022, she earned the prestigious Morton A. Bender Award, becoming a member of the selective Academy for Distinguished Teachers.
+For seven consecutive years (2012-2018), Dr. Sherrill Linkous was one of fewer than 10 professors nominated for the university-wide Honey S. Nashman Faculty Member of the Award, winning the award in 2015.
 In 2012, Dr. Sherrill Linkous was awarded the Dean’s Outstanding GSEHD Faculty Award.

 Dr. Sherrill Linkous obtained her J.D. from GW in 2001 and her Ph.D. in Educational Administration and Policy from the University of Georgia in 2009.
 She maintains her license to practice law in Virginia and Georgia, and continues to provide pro bono legal representation for education law matters on a case-by-case basis.
-She is also an active member of the Education Law Association and the Council for Exceptional Children.
+She is an active member of the Education Law Association and the Council for Exceptional Children.
 Dr. Sherrill Linkous has served on the Board of Trustees for the Children’s Guild DC Public Charter School, which specializes in serving children with autism and severe emotional and behavioral disabilities.
+In her personal time, she advocates for children who have twice-exceptionalities, rescues and fosters Labrador Retrievers through Lab Rescue of the LRCP, and teaches multiple elementary school science and law/government classes to third through fifth graders.

 Ph.D., University of Georgia